Duration – 4 days

 Once you climb all the way up the haulage, you will arrive at the Headgear camp.
 Towards the left of it, a 3 KM long horizontal rail track has been laid out that stretches all the way to the Winch Camp.

-Alternatively, you can hire a guide, or ask the locals from where the trek to Winch Camp starts.
+You can hire a guide, or ask the locals the start point for Winch Camp.
 There is an easier route to reach Winch Camp with a proper trekking pathway.
-This trekking path is not steep, although it is longer as compared to the ‘Khooni Ghati’ route.
+This trekking path is not as steep as the ‘Khooni Ghati’ one.

 Places in Barot to Visit